Ten Keys To Forgiveness

 That she does not have to forget.
 Forgetting is not required, nor is it recommended!
 Intelligence is defined as the ability to learn from experience.
 Forgetting the experience would lead to ignorance.

-Your clients have an amazing capacity to forgive when these tools are used in therapy.
+Your clients have an amazing capacity to forgive when these tools are used in hypnosis.
 Don't give up on forgiveness.
 It is worth it.
 Just letting go, does not sufficiently address feelings of anger and guilt.
-Remember that the insights gained during the therapy cause a high level of suggestibility.
-So always follow forgiveness therapy with a period of direct suggestion before you emerge your client.
+Remember that the insights gained during the hypnosis cause a high level of suggestibility.
+So always follow forgiveness work with a period of direct suggestion before you emerge your client.

 © 2001 Calvin D. Banyan.
 All rights reserved